 Football: Own goal seals Liverpool win at Hoffenheim

-BERLIN: Liverpool took a significant step towards the Champions League group stages as James Milner helped seal their 2-1 win at Hoffenheim on Tuesday (Aug 15) in their play-off, first-leg.
+BERLIN: Jurgen Klopp insists Liverpool are far from certain of a Champions League group stage berth despite their 2-1 win at Hoffenheim on Tuesday (Aug 15) in their play-off, first-leg.

-Jurgen Klopp's Liverpool are in pole position ahead of the return at Anfield on Wednesday, Aug 23.
+The result in south-west Germany leaves Klopp's Liverpool in pole position ahead of the return at Anfield on Wednesday, Aug 23.

 After goalkeeper Simon Mignolet had saved a first-half penalty, 18-year-old defender Trent Alexander-Arnold curled in a free-kick to give Liverpool the lead.

-Ex-England forward Milner made sure of victory in south-west Germany by curling in a cross-cum-shot, which dropped inside the far post on 75 minutes after deflecting off Havard Nordtveit for an own goal.
+Ex-England forward James Milner made sure of victory by curling in a cross-cum-shot, which dropped inside the far post on 75 minutes after deflecting off Havard Nordtveit for an own goal.

-Hoffenheim pulled a goal back when replacement Mark Uth managed to beat the offside trap to score late on.
+However, Hoffenheim pulled a goal back when replacement Mark Uth managed to beat the offside trap to score late on to give the Germans hope.

+"I am happy with the performance, we'd have liked to have won 2-0 and the goal they scored just before the end isn't so favourable for us," said Klopp.

+"We could have scored one or two more goals and we need Anfield in the return leg.
+This thing isn't over yet."

 Liverpool's want-away attacking midfielder Philippe Coutinho sat out the play-off with a back injury.